nabeken/aaa/README.md

 - AWS KMS Encryption Key for encrypting all data in the S3 bucket and token in the Lambda Function
 - A dedicated S3 bucket that holds
-  - `/.well-known/*`: will be used to answer http-01 challenge so under this prefix will be public
   - `/aaa-data/*`: will be used for all generated secrets and certificates so under this prefix MUST be encrypted

 To protect you from uploading data without encryption, I highly recommend you to add a bucket policy like this: